 MCP Server

-Connect AI agents — Claude, Cursor, and any MCP-compatible client — directly to your Ceyo GEO data.
-The Ceyo MCP server exposes 17 tools covering your full project state: visibility metrics, prompt tracking, LLM response intelligence, competitor rankings, and optimization actions.
+Connect AI agents (Claude, Cursor, and any MCP-compatible client) directly to your Ceyo GEO data.
+The Ceyo MCP server exposes tools covering your full project state: visibility metrics, prompt tracking, LLM response intelligence, competitor rankings, and optimization actions.

 The server implements Model Context Protocol (protocol version 2024-11-05) over a single HTTP endpoint using JSON-RPC 2.0.
-Each endpoint is scoped to one project — configure the URL once per project in your MCP client.
+One endpoint covers your entire workspace — authenticate once with your API key and pass a project_id argument in each tool call to scope the operation.

 Quick start